bysnupy/memos/OpenStack/OpenStack__ocata_poc_part1.md

 # systemctl enable rabbitmq-server; systemctl start rabbitmq-server

 -- Add the messaging server account 'openstack'
-:star: the hash mark which was included into the password effect the 'transport_url' parsing, so I changed the password 'poc3pass'
+-- the hash mark which was included into the password effect the 'transport_url' parsing, so I changed the password 'poc3pass'
 # rabbitmqctl add_user openstack 'poc3pass'

 -- Permit configuration, write, and read access for the openstack user